derekmbrown/derekbrown.io/src/content/notes/custom-shortcuts-in-vscode.md

 tags: ['note', 'vscode']
 ---

-A running list of my custom shortcuts I use everyday.
+A running list of my custom shortcuts in VSCode.

 To access this json file, open the Command Palette (`CMD+SHIFT+P`) and search for "Open Keyboard Shortcuts".
 A `keybindings.json` file should open.